 Eyes locked somewhere off the card’s right, Tiger’s focus on the cup is clear.
 Trading the red polo for a gray one, he leans to his right.
 His hands meet above his left hip, club held slightly below.
 His stance implies he’s measuring the distance, preparing to sink the shot.

 Like any other sport, rookie autos are huge pulls for collectors.
-Add in the fact it’s the signature of one of the greatest to ever play the sport of golf and you can understand the value in this card.
+Add in the fact it’s the signature of one of the greatest ever to play golf, and you can understand the value of this card.
 The base version of this card is numbered to 900, with a gold parallel to 100 also available.

 6. 2001 Upper Deck Golf Tiger Woods Player’s Ink #TW

-Featuring a close up on a wide smile from Tiger, a blurred background of the spectators adds a small splash of color.
-The card image keeps it simple, and the card’s design contrasts it.
+Featuring a close-up of a wide smile from Tiger, a blurred background of the spectators adds a small splash of color.
+The card image keeps it simple, and its design contrasts it.

-The horizontal card displays a gold Upper Deck logo at top left over a small block of green.
-Climbing up towards it and extending to its right are leaderboards which fade as they get farther.
-A faded green highlights the left half of the image, as well as the bottom right edge, and “PLAYER’S INK” climbs the image’s left.
-The top right has “WOODS” climbing down over a dotted pattern that fades into green, and beneath “TIGER” climbs up.
+The horizontal card displays a gold Upper Deck logo at the top left over a small block of green.
+Climbing up towards it and extending to its right are leaderboards, which fade as they get farther.
+A faded green highlights the left half of the image and the bottom right edge, and “PLAYER’S INK” climbs the image’s left.
+The top right has “WOODS” climbing down over a dotted pattern that fades into green, and “TIGER” climbs up beneath.
 His first and last names are oriented differently, a somewhat odd choice as the last letters of each meet.
-The bottom-right corner is speckled with gray, and centered beneath the image is Tiger’s auto.
+The bottom-right corner is sprinkled with gray, and centered beneath the image is Tiger’s auto.

 This card serves as another option for a Tiger rookie auto.
-Its horizontal format makes the signature feel more prominent than vertically-oriented cards, the simplicity of the head shot ensuring the auto is the star.
+Its horizontal format makes the signature feel more prominent than vertically-oriented cards, and the simplicity of the headshot ensures the auto is the star.